owahlen/dvbsky_t980c/README.md

 Those files can be downloaded from the
 [OpenELEC firmware collection](https://github.com/OpenELEC/dvb-firmware/tree/master/firmware).

-In contrast to what is noted on the linux TV page the Version 2 of the card requires the following **two** files to be copied into the `/lib/firmware` folder:
+In contrast to what is noted on the linuxtv page the Version 2 of the card requires the following **two** files to be copied into the `/lib/firmware` folder:
 * [dvb-demod-si2168-b40-01.fw](ressources/dvb-demod-si2168-b40-01.fw)